infrawatch/telemetry-framework/tests/performance-test/README.md

 ## Setup

-SAF must already be deployed, a quick way to do this is using the `quickstart.sh` script in `telemetry-framework/deploy/` directory to run SAF.
+SAF must already be deployed.
+A quick way to do this is using the `quickstart.sh` script in `telemetry-framework/deploy/` directory to run SAF.
 Here is an example of how to do that in minishift: